 - Block disintegration occurs when rocks split along joints.
 This can happen as a result of repeated cycles of freezing and thawing, which can happen in climates where there is a lot of moisture and the temperature goes up and down a lot around the freezing point.

-- Salt crystallization can also occur when solutions cause rocks such as limestone to decompose, causing salt solutions to be created, which then evaporate and leave behind salt crystals.
+- Salt crystallization can also occur when solutions, such as calcium chloride, cause rocks such as limestone to decompose.
+This creates salt solutions, which then evaporate and leave behind salt crystals.
+For example, calcium chloride can cause the physical weathering of rocks.